lolergb/owlbear-dm-panel/docs/store.md

 learn-more: https://github.com/lolergb/owlbear-notion-embed
 ---

-# DM Screen
+# DM Panel

-DM Screen is a lightweight DM panel for Owlbear Rodeo.
+DM Panel is a lightweight DM panel for Owlbear Rodeo.
 Open **Notion pages**, **PDFs**, and **links** inside your room — keep notes **DM-only by default** and share selected content with players when the story needs it.

 ## Highlights